infretis/infentory/infinit_nh3_inversion/README.md

 The output may give you some hints of what infinit is doing under the hood

-* infretis0.toml  - _orignal .toml file, not changed or overwritten if not called infretis.toml_
+* infretis0.toml  - _original .toml file, not changed or overwritten if not called infretis.toml_
 * zero_paths.toml  - _.toml file that was used to generate the [0-] and [0+] paths_
 * infretis_data.txt  - _empty data file after generating zero paths_
 * **temporary_load** - _the [0-] and [0+] trajectories were generated in here_